mueller-lab/EmbryoNet/GUI/README.md

 3) Download <a href="https://drive.google.com/file/d/1JTOIYtY5jYUGbXGmBsgfuLHoRTNAc3qx/view?usp=sharing"><b>dependencies</b></a> and clone the EmbryoNet repository (e.g. git clone https://github.com/mueller-lab/EmbryoNet.git)
 5) Open the command line (cmd) and run "dependencies/scripts/prepare_env.bat"
 6) In the cmd of (4) write "cmake-gui"
 7) Set "where is the source code to  "path_to_GUI" e.g. "C:\Users\Documents\EmbryoNet\EmbryoNet\GUI" .
-This is the local paht to the cloned repository
+This is the local path to the cloned repository
 8) Set "Where to build binaries to "path_to_build" e.g. "C:\Users\Documents\EmbryoNet\EmbryoNet\GUI\build"
 9) press Configure
 10) press Generate